-These are some of the well known commercial varieties.
+These are some of the well-known commercial varieties.
 Some of the most well-known types are actually from the Statuary quarry.
-These have gold veins and often sold as Calacatta.
+These have gold veins and are often sold as Calacatta.

-Country Floors has taken this traditional marble and transformed it into two modern collections, Calacatta Gold Modern Polish and our latest Calacatta Gold Modern Honed.
+Country Floors has taken this traditional marble and transformed it into two modern collections, Calacatta Gold Modern Polished and our latest Calacatta Gold Modern Honed.
 Instead of the conventional 1×1 or hexagon mosaics, Country Floors implemented a modernized version of mosaic and molding options.
 The two Calacatta marble collections are perfect for any project seeking that bold, sophisticated, and effortless show-stopping design.
 For example, new waterjet designs like arabesque are a new addition to more regular shapes.
-The ultimate placement for such beauty is typically for an entryway, countertop, backsplash, or wall to floor drama as well as many commercial spaces.
+The ultimate placement for such beauty is typically for an entryway, countertop, backsplash, or wall-to-floor drama as well as many commercial spaces.

 Available Sizes and Formats:

 Tiles such as 12×12 and 12×24, slabs 2cm and.
-3m, as well as many mosaics in square shapes, rectangular shapes are some of the standard size tiles.
-Pill shaped tile or interlocking mosaic pieces are new popular formats.
-Due to the high variation of this material, larger tiles tend to have a dramatic veining that random.
+3m, as well as many mosaics in square shapes, and rectangular shapes are some of the standard-size tiles.
+Pill-shaped tile or interlocking mosaic pieces are new popular formats.
+Due to the high variation of this material, larger tiles tend to have a dramatic veining that is random.
 Smaller tiles are easier to color, select, and achieve a more uniform color blend.
 Subway tile is one of the most popular shapes for kitchen backsplash areas and small bathrooms.
-Small size tiles, made from broken tiles, with or without the bevel, are more affordable.
+Small-size tiles, made from broken tiles, with or without the bevel, are more affordable.

 Some designers prefer a very uniform color selection, and this can only be achieved with smaller size tiles to achieve more.
-Larger sizes, such as 24×24 or 36×36, is cut from slabs, which make it expensive.
-Small sizes are cut from regular block cutter size and yield a higher percentage of first quality products.
+Larger sizes, such as 24×24 or 36×36, are cut from slabs, which makes it expensive.
+Small sizes are cut from regular block cutter sizes and yield a higher percentage of first-quality products.
 Luxury homes prefer to use 3 cm ( 1 1/4″) slabs for kitchen countertops.

 Applications of Calacatta Gold Materials:

-Office lobby walls with dramatic book matching slabs is another popular use of this material.
+Office lobby walls with dramatic book-matching slabs are another popular use of this material.
 Large slabs that come in sheets as big as.
 8’x12′ slabs are cut polished and book-matched.
 There are multiple ways of using these slabs in creating a perfect diamond shape, or a mirror image of the vein.

 Calacatta Marble can be used on its own or in combination with other materials.
-For example, you can use honed tiles on the floor and use a decorative ceramic on the wall.
+For example, you can use honed tiles on the floor and use decorative ceramic on the wall.
 Kitchen countertops made with Calacatta Gold slabs can be accessorized by glazed tile or brick, or hexagon tiles.
-Reversely, you can use large hexagon tiles like.
+Reversely, you can use large hexagon tiles.
 5″ or 10″ elongated hexagon tile on the floor and use a tile mural on the wall.
 Choices are purely a matter of personal preference.
-Using different types of tiles break up the pattern and make your space more practical.
+Using different types of tiles breaks up the pattern and makes your space more practical.

 Is Calacatta Marble expensive?